Pratish10/Nodejs-Gmail-API/readme.md

     REDIRECT_URI=https://developers.google.com/oauthplayground
 ```

-Copy and paste the json data which generated in `REDIRECT_URI` in the file token.json
+Copy and paste the json data which generated in `https://developers.google.com/oauthplayground` to authorise your app in the file token.json

 token.json